astronomer/docs/astro/cloud-ide/configure-project-environment.md

 ## Configure Airflow connections

 You can configure Airflow connections in the Astro Cloud IDE in the same way that you can in the [Airflow UI](https://docs.astronomer.io/learn/connections).
-You can then reference the connection in your Python cells as code or in SQL cells as a configuration
+You can then reference the connection in your Python cells as code or in SQL cells as a configuration.

 1. In the Cloud UI, select a Workspace and then select **Cloud IDE**.